olegp/override/README.md

 Here, the code outside of the exported function runs in a clean environment, before any overrides have had effect.

 The exported function accepts a single parameter, which is the next function to call in the override middleware chain.
-The middleware chain terminate with the loading of the app's main module.
+The middleware chain terminates with the loading of the app's main module.
 As such any calls after `next()` will take place after the main module has been loaded.

 Use [environment variables](http://nodejs.org/api/process.html#process_process_env) to pass configuration parameters to your module.